brigantbyte/filedate-macOS/README.md

 ## Features

 - Works on macOS 10.13+
-- Interface automatically adapts to 30+ system languages
-- English used as fallback if the language is not supported
 - Validates dates (including leap years)
 - Blocks future dates
 - Recursively processes folders and their contents